LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 through all foes.
 Also, pointing at a map position with `MMB` (middle mouse button) displays a short description of its contents.
-The same with `RMB` enters aiming mode, in which repeated pointing at the same position increases detail level of the description, the same as when pressing `SPACE`.
+The same with `RMB` enters aiming mode, in which repeated pointing at the same position increases detail level of the description, the same as when pressing the Space key.
 The basic terrain kinds are as follows.

     terrain type                          on-screen symbol